Canning Chicken Broth | Chicken Stock

 Start timing when it reaches the pressure.
 Be careful to adjust the temperature of your burner to maintain the target pressure or slightly over.
 If the pressure goes below the desired PSI (pounds per square inch), you must restart the timing.

-Pro tips
+Pro Tips

 - Do not water bath can chicken broth!
-According to the National Center for Home Food Preservation, low acid foods, like this broth require pressure canning to make them shelf stable.
+According to the National Center for Home Food Preservation, low-acid foods, like this broth, require pressure canning to make them shelf stable.

-- If you don’t have a pressure canner, add the stock to a freezer bag or another freezing container and freeze it.
+- If you donโt have a pressure canner, add the stock to a freezer bag or another freezing container and freeze it.
 Frozen stock will last about six months.
 Always thaw it in the refrigerator before using, or place the frozen stock directly into a stockpot and heat it on the stove.

 - Use this recipe to make bone broth from beef bones, turkey, pork, venison, or chicken.

 - We prefer using pint jars.
-Two cups of broth is perfect for most recipes, but you can use quart jars if you’d like.
+Two cups of broth is perfect for most recipes, but you can use quart jars if youโd like.

+The National Center for Home Food Preservation and the National Institute of Food and Agriculture.
 All of the recipes on this site are based on one or both of these trusted sources.
-We just do a more thorough job showing you how to do it, step by step.
+We just do a more thorough job showing you how to do it, step-by-step.

 Helpful Tools